How do I know what AMFs to pay?

 If you’ve already paid your AMF, you will not be charged the increased price until your next payment is due.
 However, you will need to pay this year’s AMF by June 30 if your anniversary is before July 1, 2019.
 If your anniversary is after July 1, 2019, you have the option to pay this year’s AMF, as well as the remainder of your current three-year certification cycle at the current rate.

-What if I am in the third-year of my membership cycle and need to renew?
+What if I am in the third-year of my certification cycle and need to renew?

-Members who are due for renewal (members in the final year of their three-year membership cycles) between January 23, 2019 and June 30, 2019 must pay any outstanding AMFs and their 2019 annual membership fee at the current rate before June 30.
+Members who are due for renewal (members in the final year of their three-year certification cycles) between January 23, 2019 and June 30, 2019 must pay any outstanding AMFs and their 2019 AMF at the current rate before June 30.

 How far in advance can I pay?